hmjfk/Gnulib-buildTool/README.md

 # Gnulib buildTool
+This build Tool provides a script to make Gnulib available on its own.
 If you want to use gnulib, autoconf is required.
 However, it was quite a barrier to users using other build systems.
 Because, gnulib and autoconf is were deeply integrated by Autoconf and m4 macro.
 So, I solved this problem by  modify the sample that was attached to gnulib.

+## Build Requirements
+- POSIX Environment (POSIX compliance shell, POSIX command)
+- Autotools
 ## Build Step
 1. Add the following environment variables to the shell configuration file:
 ~~~